rick-arts/desk-fan-control/readme.md

 # Desk fan control

-Arduino for temperature controlled fans for our custom desk cabinet cooling
+Arduino for temperature controlled fans for a custom desk cabinet cooling Inline documentation will be added soon (I hope so)